Floorp-Projects/Floorp/devtools/docs/tools/highlighters.md

 * the exact form of a css shape,
 * how a css transform applied to an element,
-* where are the color stops of a css gradient,
 * which are all the elements that match a given selector,
 * ...